 That type of assumption can already be found in Nair, Pereverzev, and Tautenhahn (2005) and leads to substantial simplifications in the proof.
-Note that the Tikhonov, order m Tikhonov, and spectral cut-off regularization fulfil these constraints, but the Landweber iteration procedure does not.
-Deriving the upper bound for the latter thus needs another proof technique, which can be found in Johannes et al. (2010).
+Note that the Tikhonov, order m Tikhonov and spectral cut-off regularization fulfil these constraints, but the Landweber iteration procedure does not.
+Deriving the upper bound for the latter thus needs another proof technique which can be found in Johannes, Van Bellegem, and Vanhems (2009).